lsst/rtn-103/index.rst

 Raw images
 ----------

-For the ComCam multisite butler repository we use the 16000 exposures raw images produced during the LSSTComCam campaign (about 16000 exposures).
+For the ComCam multisite butler repository we use the 16000 exposures recorded during the LSSTComCam campaign.
 Raw exposures are registered in Rucio in the ``raw`` scope, in a dataset named ``Dataset/LSSTComCam/raw/<date>``, where ``<date>`` is the date where the exposure has been acquired.
 They are automatically replicated at FrDF and are located in ``davs://ccdavrubinint.in2p3.fr:2880/pnfs/in2p3.fr/lsst/instrument/raw/LSSTComCam/``.
 To facilitate ingestion, a metadata file ``_index.json`` has been generated for each exposure using the ``astrometadata`` package, and uploaded in the same directory as the exposure files.